apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

     WindowPartitionClause ::= <PARTITION> <BY> Expression ("," Expression)*

-The **window partition clause** divides the tuples into partitions using one or more expressions.
+The **window partition clause** divides the tuples into logical partitions using one or more expressions.

 This clause may be used with any [window function](builtins.html#WindowFunctions), or any [aggregate function](builtins.html#AggregateFunctions) used as a window